geohotstan/tinycorp-meetings/2025-01-13/README.md

 **Chenyu** [[00:08:29](https://www.youtube.com/watch?v=Ha4yFviaLps&t=509)]
 Okay.
-The next one is about MLPerfBERT.
+The next one is about MLPerf BERT.
 Again, we want to make it fast.
 Deadline is late April.
 So I fixed the ring all reduce thing, and now it's better tested.